nethesis/icaro-openwrt/README.md

 ## Network Configuration

-Add  at least one network interface to hotspot bridge.
+Add at least one physical interface to the hotspot network and make sure the is only assigned to hotspot network.

 ## Configuration